Stabilizers of Ergodic Actions of Lattices and Commensurators: Howe-Moore Groups

 Since the action of $\Gamma$ on $(X,\nu)$ is mixing, we have that $\nu(F) = 1$ (as $\Gamma_{0}$ is infinite so is unbounded in $\Gamma$ and therefore must also be mixing but $\Gamma_{0}$ acts trivially on $F$).
 Therefore $\Gamma_{0}$ is contained in the kernel of the $G$-action which is therefore noncompact (as $\Gamma$ is a lattice so $\Gamma_{0}$ is unbounded in $G$). \end{proof}

 \begin{corollary} Let $G$ be a noncompact locally compact second countable group with the Howe-Moore property and $\Gamma < G$ be a lattice.
 Let $G \actson (X,\nu)$ be a nontrivial ergodic measure-preserving action.
-Then $\mathrm{stab}_{\Gamma}(x)$ is locally finite for almost every $x$. \end{corollary} \begin{proof} The Howe-Moore property applied to the Koopman representation for $G \actson (X,\nu)$ implies that $G \actson (X,\nu)$ is mixing (a result of Schmidt \cite{schmidtmixing} reproduced as Theorem \ref{T:schmidt}).
+Then $\mathrm{stab}_{\Gamma}(x)$ is locally finite for almost every $x$. \end{corollary} \begin{proof} The Howe-Moore property applied to the Koopman representation for $G \actson (X,\nu)$ implies that $G \actson (X,\nu)$ is mixing (Schmidt \cite{schmidtmixing} Theorem 3.6).
 Since $\Gamma$ is a lattice in $G$ then $\Gamma \actson (X,\nu)$ by restriction is also mixing.
 If $\mathrm{stab}_{\Gamma}(x)$ is not locally finite almost surely then by Theorem \ref{T:mixing1} the kernel $N$ of the $G$-action is a noncompact closed normal subgroup.
-Since $G$ has Howe-Moore any proper normal subgroup is compact (Proposition \ref{P:HMcompact}) so the kernel is all of $G$. \end{proof}
+Since $G$ has Howe-Moore any proper normal subgroup is compact so the kernel is all of $G$. \end{proof}

 The following argument is due to R.~Tucker-Drob \cite{tuckerdrob} and we are grateful to him for allowing us to present it here: \begin{corollary} Let $G$ be a noncompact locally compact second countable group with the Howe-Moore property and $\Gamma < G$ be a lattice.
 Let $G \actson (X,\nu)$ be a nontrivial ergodic measure-preserving action.
 Then $\mathrm{stab}_{\Gamma}(x)$ is finite for almost every $x$. \end{corollary} \begin{proof}(Tucker-Drob \cite{tuckerdrob}) By the previous corollary, the stabilizer subgroups are locally finite almost surely.
 Hall and Kulatilaka \cite{hallkulatilaka} showed that any infinite locally finite group contains an infinite abelian subgroup.